 • User reviews: Capterra, G2, and Software Advice reviews.

-• February X, 2026: Andrea Herrera reviewed the rubric criteria and added new sub-criteria: fraud and authentication tools, payment routing and redundancy, chargeback mitigation and alerts, and dispute handling and representment.
+• March 23, 2026: Andrea Herrera reviewed the rubric criteria and added new sub-criteria: fraud and authentication tools, payment routing and redundancy, chargeback mitigation and alerts, and dispute handling and representment.
 She evaluated two additional high risk merchant account providers and added two more to the top list.

 • December 12, 2024: Anna Lynn Dizon reviewed the rubric criteria and updated provider scores.
 She added one new high risk merchant account service in her top list and rewrote provider sections based on her latest findings.
 She also updated the methodology section to include details of each rubric criteria used in this guide.